florent-haffner/Datastream-Archiver/README.md

 ## Using this bot

-    Currently under heavy develpment.

-You can query stuff following this syntax :
+You can query following this syntax :

 `python3 tweeter-feed.py -a {account_to_query}`

 `python3 tweeter-feed.py -t {tweets_tag}`

-`python3 tweeter-feed.py -l mocked_list.py`
+`python3 tweeter-feed.py -l {location_of_your_json_file}`

-    Those command will query the Twitter API then storing results in your filesystem.
+This will open the selected JSON file, query the Twitter API based on the each object key 'account' and store results in your filesystem.

+A very simple and efficient usage will be :

+    python3 twitter-feed.py -l mocked_list.json

-Next step : connecting to Arweave blockhain network and store every correct *.json files
+Next step : connecting to Arweave blockhain network and store every correct data.